Nature-based solutions knowledge gaps

 • Synergies and trade-offs between goals

-There is not considerable knowledge regarding designing, implementing, and maintaining NBS or quantifying (including economic valuation) the benefits and co-benefits of their ecosystem services.
-There is also a lack of evidence of NBS effectiveness and the quantification of their environmental, economic, and social benefits.
+There is not considerable knowledge regarding designing, implementing, and maintaining NbS or quantifying (including economic valuation) the benefits and co-benefits of their ecosystem services.
+There is also a lack of evidence of NbS effectiveness and the quantification of their environmental, economic, and social benefits.

 Desk Study Grey literature